bhamblin2026/wmrn-radio-history-archive/content/access-and-use/_index.md

 layout: page
 weight: 45
 searchable: true
-description: "Access, use, reproduction, and citation guidelines for materials held by the WMRN Radio History Archive."
+description: "Guidelines governing access, citation, reproduction, and permitted use of materials held by the WMRN Radio History Archive."
 ---

 # Access & Use Policy

-The WMRN Radio History Archive is committed to preserving, documenting, and providing responsible access to historical materials relating to WMRN-AM (1490) and its associated FM operations in Marion, Ohio.
+The WMRN Radio History Archive provides responsible public access to historical materials relating to WMRN-AM (1490) and its associated FM operations.

-This policy defines how materials may be accessed, cited, reproduced, and used for research, educational, and publication purposes.
+This policy governs how materials may be accessed, cited, reproduced, or used.

 ---

 ## Access Designations

-Materials within the Archive are documented at the accession level and assigned an access designation.
+Materials are assigned one of the following access levels:

 ### Open Access

-Materials designated as **Open Access** may be viewed online and used for personal research, educational, or non-commercial historical purposes, subject to the conditions outlined below.
+Open Access materials may be viewed online and used for:

+- Personal research
+- Educational reference
+- Non-commercial historical documentation

+Use must comply with the conditions outlined below.

 ### Restricted

-Materials designated as **Restricted** are not publicly accessible.
-Restrictions may apply for reasons including, but not limited to:
+Restricted materials are not publicly accessible.
+Restrictions may apply due to:

-- Donor agreements or specified conditions
+- Donor agreements
 - Privacy or sensitivity concerns
 - Copyright uncertainty
 - Preservation limitations
-- Ongoing processing or cataloging

-The presence of a catalog record does not imply public availability.
+The existence of an accession record does not imply public availability.

 ---

 ## Permitted Use

-Unless otherwise specified, materials made available through the Archive may be used under the following conditions:
+Unless otherwise noted, Open Access materials may be used for non-commercial purposes provided that:

-- For personal research or private study
-- For classroom or educational reference
-- For non-commercial historical documentation

-Users must not alter, misrepresent, or remove contextual information in a manner that distorts the historical record.

-All public references must include appropriate attribution.
+- The material is not altered in a misleading manner
+- Historical context is preserved
+- Proper citation is provided

-Commercial use, rebroadcast, redistribution, publication, or derivative production requires prior written permission.
+Commercial publication, redistribution, rebroadcast, or derivative use requires prior written permission.

 ---

-## Copyright & Intellectual Property
+## Copyright

-The WMRN Radio History Archive does not claim ownership of all intellectual property represented in its holdings.
+The Archive does not claim ownership of all intellectual property represented within its holdings.

-Rights may remain with:
+Rights may remain with original creators, donors, estates, broadcasters, or third parties.

-- Original creators
-- Broadcasters or production entities
-- Donors or contributors
-- Estates or third parties

-The Archive documents rights status when known; however, responsibility for determining copyright clearance rests with the user.

-The Archive provides materials for historical and educational reference and does not guarantee rights clearance for publication.
+Users are responsible for determining copyright status and securing any necessary permissions.

 ---

-## Citation Standards
+## Citation

-Researchers, writers, and media outlets are encouraged to cite materials accurately.

-Recommended citation format:
+When referencing materials from the Archive, use the following format:

-> WMRN Radio History Archive, Accession WMRN-YYYY-###, Marion, Ohio.
+WMRN Radio History Archive, Accession WMRN-YYYY-###, Marion, Ohio.

-Where applicable, include:
+Include, where possible:

 - Accession ID
-- Title or description
+- Item title or description
-- Date or approximate year
+- Date (if known)
 - Date accessed

-Clear citation supports the integrity of the historical record.
+Accurate citation supports preservation of the historical record.

 ---

-## Reproduction & Publication Requests
+## Permission Requests

 Requests to:

 - Access restricted materials
 - Obtain higher-resolution files
-- Reproduce materials in print or broadcast
+- Reproduce materials in publication or broadcast
-- Use materials for commercial or public-facing purposes
+- Use materials commercially

 may be submitted via email.

-All requests are reviewed on a case-by-case basis and may be granted, limited, or declined based on legal, ethical, or preservation considerations.
+All requests are reviewed individually and may be granted, limited, or declined.

 ---

-## Accuracy & Revisions

-Historical materials may reflect incomplete documentation or differing recollections.

-The Archive welcomes corrections, contextual additions, and supporting documentation that strengthen historical accuracy.
-Updates are made when verified.

----

-## Independence
+## Disclaimer

 The WMRN Radio History Archive is an independent preservation initiative.

-Inclusion of materials does not imply endorsement by, affiliation with, or representation of WMRN, WMRN-FM, or any current or former ownership entity.
+Inclusion of materials does not imply endorsement by, affiliation with, or representation of WMRN or any current or former ownership entity.

 Materials are presented for historical and educational purposes.

----

-## Contact

-For research inquiries, reproduction requests, or corrections:

-**archive@wmrnhistory.com**

----

-© 2026 WMRN Radio History Archive